 - The nearest alternate airports served by a major airline (United) are in Oxnard and Santa Maria.

 - There is no public transportation to Santa Barbara from these airports, but rental cars are available.

-- Bob Hope Airport (BUR) in Burbank, approximately 100 miles from KITP, is served by many major carriers plus Southwest Airlines.
+- Hollywood Burbank Airport (BUR) in Burbank, approximately 100 miles from KITP, is served by many major carriers plus Southwest Airlines.

-- There is an AMTRAK train depot a short distance from the terminal (map).
+- There is an AMTRAK train depot a short distance from the terminal.
 It is possible to walk from the airport to the train depot, but there is also a free shuttle available.
 There are 5 or 6 trains per day to Santa Barbara and Goleta.